""

 Do you want to ensure the strength, reliability and compliance of your structures throughout their life cycle?

-Whether you are a landlord, project owner, asset manager or property developer, Apave Tunisia, the only office in the country accredited for technical inspection of buildings, can help you manage all the technical risks associated with your project, from the design phase to the handover of the structure.
+Whether you are a lessor, project owner, asset manager or property developer, Apave Tunisia, the only office in the country accredited to ISO 17020 for technical inspection of buildings, can help you manage all the technical risks associated with your project, from the design phase through to handover.

 Why carry out a